 Radiation Resistance

 Discuss voltage levels for cables and explain any differences between cables used in medium voltage applications to those used in low voltage applications.
+Discuss test methods for cables.

 Explain how cable sizes are classified.

 Discuss the methods used to protect cables from the effects of fire.